-We operate a zero Tolerance Company policy on abusive patients
+We operate a zero Tolerance Company policy on dealing with abuse of any kind.

 WE ARE COMMITTED